+8619719949468

 Using Ice Bags

-Hidden costs: Time buying, transporting, and cleaning ice
+• Hidden costs: Time spent buying, transporting, melting, and cleaning ice

 Using a Water Chiller